CodeYourFuture/curriculum/org-cyf-itp/content/how-this-works/_index.md

 +++
-title = 'How our curriculum works' description = 'How we learn; how we organise; how we check our progress' layout = 'module' emoji= '🗺️'
+title = 'How this works'
+description = 'How we learn; how we organise; how we check our progress' layout = 'module' emoji= '🗺️'